anka/JMTimerBeam/README.md

 To create a new timer beam on your screen simply crete a new instance of `JMTimerBeam` with one of the following two methods:

-	/// Init new timer beam with given duration, orientation, thichkness and color
+	/// Init new timer beam with given duration, orientation, thickness, color and
+	/// reversed (empty to full) or not (full to empty)
 	- (id) initWithDuration:(NSTimeInterval) duration
 	            orientation:(JMTimerBeamOrientation) orientation
 	              thickness:(NSInteger) thickness
+	                reverse:(BOOL)revserve
 	                  color:(NSColor*) color;

 	/// Initialize a new JMTimerBeam positioned on the left of the screen
-	/// with decent thickness and green color
+	/// with decent thickness and green color, non reversed (full to empty)
 	- (id) initWithDuration:(NSTimeInterval) duration;

 After that use the `start` and `stop` method to start/stop the beam respectively.
 For positioning the beam on the screen use one of the following orientations: